aadam21/vim_config/README.markdown

 recently, which is bound to `;b`).
 Run `:help ctrlp` to read more about this plugin.

+### Cucumber ###

+This provides syntax highlightling, indenting, and a filetype plugin for Cucumber, the acceptance testing framework.
+It's mostly self explanatory.
+You can use CTRL-] on a step to jump to its Ruby definition.

 ### EasyMotion ###

 EasyMotion provides a much simpler way to use some motions in vim.
 It takes the